Shouguang Shandong, China Travel Guide

 Tools and approaches for communication.

-A local SIM bank card and a reliable VPN are excellent tools for staying connected and overcoming language barriers in China.
+A local SIM bank card and a reliable VPN are excellent tools to continue being connected and overcoming language barriers in China.
 Set them up before you arrive.

 Information on typical operating hours for various services.